surfdog/static-blog/content/speaking.md

 walk through a minimal but concrete example of building a microfrontends architecture with these tools on your local machine.
-Finally, you’ll see how you could migrate gradually and what it takes to bring this architecture to eroduction.
+Finally, you’ll see how you could migrate gradually and what it takes to bring this architecture to production.
 No previous knowledge of Docker or Kubernetes is required.

 > This talk was given at **JS Kongress**.